nhabbash/sparse-linear-solvers-comparison/README.md

 # Sparse Linear Systems Solvers Comparison Tests
-> Comparison tests for the Cholesky method for the resolution of sparse linear systems of equations between MATLAB, Python's Scikit library, on Linux and Windows
+> Comparison tests for the Cholesky method for the resolution of sparse linear systems of equations between MATLAB, Sci-Kit, and Eigen's libraries on Linux and Windows

 Project for the *Methods of Scientific Computing* course for the MSc in Computer Science at University of Milano-Bicocca.

 ## Brief

+The project aims to compare the performance of MATLAB against Eigen and Sci-Kit's Cholesky factorization and sparse linear system solvers.

 ## Prerequisites

-The following sparse matrices from `https://sparse.tamu.edu/` have to be downloaded inside `res/matrices`, in the `mtx` format.
+The following sparse matrices from `https://sparse.tamu.edu/` have to be downloaded inside `res/matrices`, in the `mtx` and `mat` formats.
 Only the `ex15` matrix is provided with the project.

 * Flan 1565
 * StocF-1465